weddingjuma/MaaS/README.md

 ## MaaS Modules - For Developers

 For the developers who feel that they need to work on additional features on the platform, this is a breakdown of how the service is setup.
-The following modules make up the Micro Services Architecture used:
+The following modules make up the MaaS:

 * mod_authentication
 * mod_safaricom